Kimberly Sharp, Dean

 Minimum requirements for admission to the nursing major include:*

 - Completion of all prerequisite courses with a grade of C or higher.

 - Successful completion of university core courses or a faculty-approved plan for completing these in a timely fashion.

 - A cumulative grade point average (GPA) of 2.50 or higher based on work completed at Mississippi College.**

-- The Evolve nursing HESI (A2) assessment examination benchmark is set at 80, with three attempts permitted.
+- Entry HESI (A2) assessment examination benchmark set at 80, with three attempts permitted.
 Transfer students may submit electronic results for a TEAS result that is at or above the national program mean for BSN students, with three attempts permitted.
 Please use review materials to prepare for entry assessments.

-*Note: Admission into clinical level courses in the nursing major for transfer students is competitively based.
+*Note: Admission to the nursing major for transfer students is competitively based.
 The requirements listed above are the minimum for admission to the program.
 Prospective nursing students are strongly encouraged to exceed minimum levels of work, especially in relation to grade point average, grades in the nursing prerequisite courses, and scores on the pre-admissions examination.
 When there are more qualified applicants than can be accommodated by the faculty and available clinical facilities, the Admissions and Progression Committee will select those most qualified for the positions available.
-The Committee may take into account any and all aspects of the student’s prior educational record in assessing preparation for success in upper division clinical level courses in the nursing program.
+The Committee may take into account any and all aspects of the student’s prior educational record in assessing preparation for success in the nursing program.
 Careful consideration is given to achievement in prerequisite courses.

 **Students should make every effort to complete writing proficiency requirement prior to admission to the School of Nursing.